nlau6-mon/Nicholas-FYP/README.md

 ## TRAINING DATA AND LABEL NOTE:

 The training data is too large to host on github and hence has been provided as a link to a google drive location, with a subsquent link provided for the labels.
 All Other Files can be found as part of this repository.
+THE LINKED FILES ARE ZIP FILES.

 The training data and labels are also zip files and have been contained in a folder called "Project".
 To use within this project either a folder called "Project" must be included in the drive or the directory for the file MUST be changed

 Training Data - https://drive.google.com/file/d/1sz25YjsiM4Rw5ZwDycfAdaqWuogiA5qd/view?usp=sharing